 Continuous changes of regulations, conditions and authorities in charge of decision- making are reported as the cause of practical problems such as:

-having relevant institutions in conflict of interest (ref Chapter 5, pp. XX);
+relevant institutions are in conflict of interest (ref Chapter 5, pp. XX);

-institutions having a monopoly in certain domains (ref Chapter 5, pp. XX);
+institutions have a monopoly in certain domains (ref Chapter 5, pp. XX);

-institutions in practice exceeding the jurisdiction they are legally assigned to
+institutions in practice exceed the jurisdiction they are legally assigned to

 Apart from the authoritarian hierarchy of institutional power that empowers certain institutions to exceed or bias their jurisdictions, the issue of individual responsibility is seriously taken into account in the old socialist manner.
-Namely, most of public officers avoid taking responsibility and therefore split it among themselves.
-In practice, having many people signing a documents usually means slowing down and encumbering the process and postponing the implementation.
-In such circumstances, manipulation, clientelism and paternalism became the most successful strategy to navigate through existing system nurturing multiple institutional zombies from previous socialist times (?).
+Namely, most public officers avoid taking responsibility and therefore split it among themselves.
+In practice, having many people signing a document usually means slowing down and encumbering the process and postponing implementation.
+In such circumstances, manipulation, clientelism and paternalism became the most successful strategy to navigate through the existing system, nurturing multiple institutional zombies from previous socialist times (?).

 Implementation and Construction

-Construction and implementation networks are associated together as construction is a practice of spatial interventions while implementation involves both social and spatial practices.
-Moreover, both issues confront certain de-institutionalization of their practices in recent transitional context in Serbia and both suffer from over- presence of international actors at the local level - either from international formal and informal organizations or from private and corporate investors.
+Construction and implementation networks are associated together as construction is a practice of spatial interventions, while implementation involves both social and spatial practices.
+Moreover, both issues have confronted a certain de-institutionalization of their practices in the recent transitional context in Serbia, and both suffer from the over- presence of international actors at the local level - either from international formal and informal organizations or from private and corporate investors.

-While Urban Incubator Belgrade and its successors demonstrate the capacity to implement at least small-scale socio-spatial projects, they also indicate significant lack of strategic development goals for cultural institutions and agendas and a limited extend of networking and collaboration at the local level in cases when it is not bonded within larger institutional framework and financial model.
-This also testifies the disappearing middle class disempowered and impoverished by transition, as well as marginality and incapacity of cultural and educational institutions in these new circumstances of transition (?).
+While Urban Incubator Belgrade and its successors demonstrate the capacity to implement at least small-scale socio-spatial projects, they also indicate significant lack of strategic development goals for cultural institutions and agendas and a limited extent of networking and collaboration at the local level in cases where it is not bonded within a larger institutional framework and financial model.
+This also testifies to the disappearing middle class, disempowered and impoverished by transition, as well as the marginality and incapacity of cultural and educational institutions in these new circumstances of transition (?).

 Even though certain experts state that Savamala established its identity through 27However, any spatial and social change happening on sites and not from top-down stays somehow invisible for this body.
 For a long time, this was also the issue with illegal construction (add exact number and year).
-Fortunately, there is now separate City Secretariat focusing on this issue, the Secretariat for
+Fortunately, there is now a separate City Secretariat focusing on this issue, the Secretariat for

 Legalization.

-these civic activities, others claim that these programmes were too professional, typical for either local architects or the ”genius loci” of some other places - artistic and foreign trends which were not adequately translated into local context.
-The similar opinion share the citizens, explaining that it seemed that they [foreign and local organizations] came up with already prepared solutions and visions to be implemented, and with no concern for real needs and ideas of local population (citizens interview).
+these civic activities, others claim that these programmes were too professional, typical for either local architects or the ”genius loci” of other places - artistic and foreign trends which were not adequately translated into the local context.
+A similar opinion is shared by some citizens, who explain that it seems that they [foreign and local organizations] come up with already prepared solutions and visions to be implemented, but with no concern for the real needs and ideas of the local population (citizens interview).

-Similar dependence on global trends and circumstances is obvious in growing involvement of foreign investors and investments funds in the real estate in Serbia.
-The consequences of political treatment of property and discrepancy between planning and implementation during socialism take its toll being still at play through fast-moving, profit-oriented practices under neoliberalism and transition - once built, the structures are more difficult to change, which has been the logic of BWP28
+A similar dependence on global trends and circumstances is obvious in the growing involvement of foreign investors and investments funds in real estate in Serbia.
+The consequences of the political treatment of property and the discrepancy between planning and implementation during socialism take its toll and are still in play through the fast-moving, profit-oriented practices under neoliberalism and transition - once built, the structures are more difficult to change, which has been the logic of BWP28

 Regulatory and Planning

-The overlapping of regulatory and planning networks is multiple and overwhelming, even more so as most of the responsible institutions act like management agencies rather than taking strategic approaches (?).
+The overlapping of the regulatory and planning networks is multiple and overwhelming, even more so as most of the responsible institutions behave like management agencies, rather than taking strategic approaches (?).